Classification of chiral fermionic CFTs of central charge $\le 16$: Strategy

 \subsection{Dimension-0 operators in fermionic theories}

 Before proceeding, we need to deal with the subtlety that bosonization/fermionization does not always preserve the property that the theory contains a unique vacuum state.
-For example, when $T_F$ is the trivial theory, $T_B$ has two vacua on $S^1$, one which is even under $g$ and another which is odd under $g$.
+For example, when $T_F$ is the trivial theory, $T_B$ has two vacua on $S^1$, one which is even under $g$ and another which is odd under $g$.\footnote{\comment{ A trivial fermionic theory $T_F$ has a single $(-1)^F$-even state in the NS sector, together with a $(-1)^F$-even state in the R sector; the latter is necessary to satisfy modular invariance.
+Under the quotient \eqref{Bosonization}, the Hilbert space of the bosonic theory $T_B$ inherits both states, resulting in a theory with two states of zero energy.
+In general, gauging a trivially-acting global symmetry group can result in a nontrivial theory.
+For example, 4d pure $\SU(N)$ gauge theory is obtained by gauging a global $\SU(N)$ symmetry acting on a completely trivial theory, and this is clearly highly nontrivial. }}

 To study these issues, let us first analyze the dimension-0 operators in general fermionic theories.
 Suppose we are given a fermionic CFT with a unique dimension-0 operator in the NS sector, the identity, together with $n_\R$ dimension-0 operators in the R sector.
 The possible values of $n_\R$ are $0$ and $1$.
-To see this, consider the modular transformation
+To see this, \comment{let us consider the torus partition functions $\cZ_{\NS/\R}^{\NS/\R}$ with different spin structures, where the superscript and subscript represent the fermion boundary conditions (NS for antiperiodic and R for periodic) in time and space, respectively.} Under a modular transformation,

 which in the Cardy regime $-\tfrac{1}{\tau} \sim +i\infty$ becomes

 If $n_\R > 1$, then an inverse Laplace transform reveals a negative asymptotic density of NS sector states that are odd under fermion parity $(-1)^F$, contradicting unitarity.